Irredentism: Secession

 Irredentism is closely related to secession.
 Secession can be defined as "an attempt by an ethnic group claiming a homeland to withdraw with its territory from the authority of a larger state of which it is a part."
 Irredentism, by contrast, is initiated by members of an ethnic group in one state to incorporate territories across their border housing ethnically kindred people.
 Secession happens when a part of an existing state breaks away to form an independent entity.
+This was the case, for example, in the United States, when many of the slaveholding southern states decided to secede from the Union to form the Confederate States of America in 1861.

 In the case of irredentism, the break-away area does not become independent but merges into another entity.
 Irredentism is often seen as a government decision, unlike secession.
 Both movements are influential phenomena in contemporary politics but, as Horowitz argues, secession movements are much more frequent in postcolonial states.
 However, he also holds that secession movements are less likely to succeed since they usually have very few military resources compared to irredentist states.
-For this reason, they normally require prolonged external assistance, often from another state.
+For this reason, they normally need prolonged external assistance, often from another state.
 However, such state policies are subject to change.
-For example, the Indian government supported the Sri Lankan Tamil secessionists until 1987 but then reach an agreement with the Sri Lankan government and helped suppress the movement.
+For example, the Indian government supported the Sri Lankan Tamil secessionists up to 1987 but then reach an agreement with the Sri Lankan government and helped suppress the movement.

 Horowitz holds that it is important to distinguish secessionist and irredentist movements since they differ significantly concerning their motivation, context, and goals.
 Despite these differences, irredentism and secessionism are closely related nonetheless.
 In some cases, the two tendencies may exist side by side.
 It is also possible that the advocates of one movement change their outlook and promote the other.
 Whether a movement favors irredentism or secessionism is determined, among other things, by the prospects of forming an independent state in contrast to joining another state.
 A further factor is whether the irredentist state is likely to espouse a similar ideology to the one found in the territory intending to break away.
 The anticipated reaction of the international community is an additional factor, i.e. whether it would embrace, tolerate, or reject the detachment or the absorption by another state.